 This is important – it illustrates how VA Regulations are, in the opinion of this author, written with an intent to create confusion.

-Vague rules are written by those who don’t want to be held to a standard, or who don’t really have a Vision for what they are trying to accomplish.
+Vague rules are written by those who don’t want to be held to a standard, or who don’t really have a vision for what they are trying to accomplish.
+Or, more nefariously, vague rules enable arbitrary and discriminatory treatment.

 That is the VA Bureaucracy to a “T”.